 - Adjust your social media privacy settings if you have any less-than-professional photos or videos floating around.

-Here’s how the top of your undergraduate resume should look:
+Here’s how your resume header should look:

 2. Open with a convincing resume objective